How to Train Your MAML to Excel in Few-Shot Classification: Permutations of Class Label Assignments

-We further study if the poor initialization accuracy using the learned $\{\vw_c\}_{c=1}^N$ also occurs on meta-training tasks, which are sampled from the base classes seen during the meta-training phases. \autoref{fig:meta-training} shows the results --- even on meta-training tasks, the initialization gives almost a random $20\%$ accuracy.
-We provide a simple mathematical explanation as follows.
-Let us assume we have a five-way one-shot task with five semantic classes $\{\text{``dog'', ``cat'', ``bird'', ``car'', ``person''}\}$ and the best permutation follows the ascending order; \ie, $\vw_1, \cdots, \vw_5$ for the classes in order.
-Let us assume this permutation gives a $100\%$ initialized support set accuracy.
+We provide a simple mathematical explanation for why, on average, the query set accuracy is at the chance level if we directly apply the learned initialized model.
+Suppose we have a five-way task with five semantic classes $\{\text{``dog'', ``cat'', ``bird'', ``car'', ``person''}\}$.
+Without loss of generality, let us assume that the query set has only five examples, one from each class.
+Let us also assume that the best permutation --- \ie, the best assignment of $\{\vw_1, \cdots, \vw_5\}$ to these classes --- gives a $100\%$ query set accuracy using the initialized model.
 Since there are in total $120$ possible permutations, there will be $10$ of them with $60\%$ accuracy (\ie, by switching two-class indices), $20$ of them with $40\%$ accuracy (\ie, by shuffling the indices of three classes such that they do not take their original indices), $45$ of them with $20\%$ accuracy, and $54$ of them with $0\%$ accuracy.
 Taking an average over these permutations gives a $20\%$ accuracy.
 In other words, even if one of the permutations performs well, on average the accuracy will be close to random.